12 Day Itinerary • 9 Days Climbing

 Mweka Gate: 5,500-ft/1,676-m • 7.5 miles/12 km • 6 hours ~ Drive Moshi

-After breakfast it's a 4-5 hour hike to Mweka camp.
-Then a 4-hour hike through the rainforest takes you down to the gate where you enjoy your final lunch and a celebration with your guides and porters.
+After breakfast it's a 2 hour hike to Mweka camp.
+Then a 4 hour hike through the rainforest takes you down to the gate where you enjoy your final lunch and a celebration with your guides and porters.

 Depart Tanzania, or continue on safari through some of the most spectacular wildlife reserves on the planet.
 Learn more